guyroyse/planning-poker-meteor/FEATURES.md

 ## To Do

 Invite others to a room
-Remove others to a room
+Remove others from a room
 Vote
 Reset voting
 Login via Google